UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >>      * Clinicians have to set their password for the first time they log on to the mobile app
 >>      * If the password is not set then clinicians are not allowed to access the features

->> 9. As a urology clinician at SickKids, I want to login to the web app using the predefined username so that I can access my patient’s test results.
+>> 9. As a urology clinician at SickKids, I want to login to the web app using the predefined username so that I can access my patient's test results.
 >>      * Login clinicians only when given the correct username and password match
 >>      * Clinicians can start using the web app only when they are logged in

->> 10. As a urology clinician in SickKids, I want to view a patient’s test results in my clinic so that I can prognosticate and diagnose more effectively.
+>> 10. As a urology clinician in SickKids, I want to view a patient's test results in my clinic so that I can prognosticate and diagnose more effectively.
->>      * Clinicians can view a patient’s urine flow test results
+>>      * Clinicians can view a patient's urine flow test results
 >>      * Clinicians can view the urine conditions (such as "leak", "urgency" and "poop") entered by the patients
 >>      * Clinicians can view the statistical result such as total void and max flow returned by the machine learning model
 >>      * The username of clinician who has most recently viewed the feedback will be recorded and displayed

->> 11. As a urology clinician in SickKids, I want to search a patient’s past records by their unique identifiers.
+>> 11. As a urology clinician in SickKids, I want to search a patient's past records by their unique identifiers.
 >>      * Clinicians can search a patient's profile by their unique identifiers.
->>      * A patient’s profile will include all of their past uroflowmetry test results.
+>>      * A patient's profile will include all of their past uroflowmetry test results.

 >> 12. As a urology clinician at SickKids, I want to view all uploads from my patients, so I can know which patients did their tests recently
 >>      * Clinicians are able to view all uploads sorted by time.